conduktor/conduktor-docs/docs/platform/guides/configure-audit-log-topic.md

 ## Troubleshooting

-If you don't see the topic `_conduktor_console_audit_log` in your Kafka cluster, you can check the Console logs for any error message.
+If you don't see the topic `_conduktor_console_audit_log` in your Kafka cluster, you can check the Console logs for any error message, but first be sure to check if internal topics are Hidden.

 This is probably because you have misconfigured the name of the Kafka cluster.
 In that case, you will see this message showing up regularly:
 ```